Welcome to Qwerty Thirty!

 Germs aside, traveling is a version of bliss.
 Having the privilege of saying, “I’ve seen that!” is a truly spectacular feeling; and being away always makes me happy to come home again.
 No matter the destination, day drinking is one of life’s greatest pleasures.
 In fact, drinking in general is a real joy.
 Vice shmice.
 Although a source of childhood taunting, I dig the beauty mark on my leg.
 Even when I’m not in a rush, I speed.
 Despite my frightful-looking penmanship, I write handwritten thank you notes.
 I pay only genuine compliments.
 If I don’t like you, I ignore you.
 Superficial people suck.
 I’m truly a Libra, but I wish I hadn’t gotten this tattoo expressing it so.

-And if I’m really being honest, the travel-saturated life I live with my new fiancé is the exact existence I’ve always wanted.
+And if I’m really being honest, the travel-saturated life I live with my husband is the exact existence I’ve always wanted.
 Don’t tell my 25-year-old self this, but life really did get better, and qwerty, at thirty.